What are the Business Rate Relief Changes for 2024-2025?

 3 minutes

 Business rates are a tax levied on business properties in the UK.
-These rates are determined by the and are based on a property’s rateable value, therefore an assessment of the annual rental value of a property.
+These rates are determined by, and based on, a property’s rateable value.
 As properties are a significant expense to the majority of businesses and often consume a considerable amount portion of a companies operating budget, these should be reviewed and can often be challenged, due to their subjective valuation.
 Through challenging business rates, this enables overhead costs to be reduced and funnelled into other areas of business operations.

 Industries which experienced a change/continuation in their Business Rates include: